Having lost 50 pounds and kept the weight off for over 10 years, VirginiaLynne seeks to help others reach and maintain a healthy weight.

 Help for Moms Like Me!

 Have trouble eating right?
 Me too.
-Life with my 5 kids is very busy.
+Life with my five kids is very busy.
 Too often, I won't prepare the right foods I need to keep my weight down.
 Finally, I decided I needed to make some changes.
-Here 5 tips that helped me lose 50 pounds and keep it off:
+Here are five tips that helped me lose 50 pounds and keep it off.

 1. Make a Plan